 All pupils at Oakfield will have an Education, Health and Care Plan.
 Every pupil has their own unique learning targets that are monitored regularly.
 Oakfield works hard to have good relationships with our children’s family and strive to work collaboratively.
 Oakfield will develop uniquely for each child comprehensive Pupil Support Plan, Individual Risk Assessment and Personalised Learning Targets and families can have input into these.

 We are an Eco school set in substantial gardens where we have bike trails, vegetable plots, orchard, a bird hide and an Eco garden with play equipment.
 We can use our gardens as ‘green classrooms’ when the weather permits.

 How will the school staff support my young person?

 Oakfield listens to your child and we really try to get to understand them as an individual learner.
 As we understand more what motivates your child we also understand their individual barriers to progress which in turn help us to work to remove these barriers.

 In a warm and friendly nurture school environment we maintain at all times a calm and purposeful atmosphere.
 We believe that a positive and mutually respectful relationship between staff and your child is the key to successfully helping them to develop and grow.

 We have a Speech and Language Therapist that works with all our children.
 We also have a School counsellor and Play Therapist working in school.
 It is also possible to arrange support for any child that requires Educational Psychology or Occupational Therapy service.

-All pupil targets will be individually developed for your child to help them stretch and grow academically as well as socially.
+All pupil targets will be individually developed for your child to help them stretch and grow academically as well as socially and aspirational.
 Any intervention plans will be designed to remove your child’s individual barriers to learning and promote progress and achievement.

 We have a full programme of activities to promote personal growth, social, spiritual and cultural child development to supplement the good academic work your child will be making in our school.